lazyoracle/optim-benchmark/README.md

 ## Optimisation Algorithms & Benchmark Functions

-The algorithm and some of the benchmark function implementations are taken from.
+The algorithm and some of the benchmark function implementations are taken from `nevergrad`.
 While the code should work with all algorithms listed in `nevergrad`, we specifically look at the following here:

 * CMA
 * Random Search